Tag: interconnected smoke alarm

 Test Your Interconnected Smoke Alarms In Spring

-Testing your interconnected smoke detectors is a relatively quick and straightforward task.
+Testing your interconnected smoke alarms is a relatively quick and straightforward task.
 You don’t need any special tools or expertise.
-Aside from the start of Spring, we recommend to test your ZEN smoke alarms monthly.
+Aside from the start of Spring, we recommend to test your ZEN Smoke Alarms monthly.
 It’s a small effort for a significant safety boost.
 In QLD smoke alarms must be interconnected (so if one smoke alarm activates, they all do).
-ZEN interconnected smoke detectors have a ‘test’ button that you can press to ensure they are working correctly.
+ZEN interconnected smoke alarms have a ‘test’ button that you can press to ensure they are working correctly.
 When testing your fire alarms be sure to check that all the smoke alarms are interconnected and activate together, usually within about 10 seconds of the test button being pressed on the first smoke alarm.
 If not, it’s time for some troubleshooting or possibly a replacement.
-To test your ZEN smoke alarms simply press the centre surface of the alarm itself, or press the test button once on the optional remote control device.
+To test your ZEN Smoke Alarms simply press the centre surface of the alarm itself, or press the test button once on the optional remote control device.
 Test mode will conclude after approx. 10 seconds and all alarms will automatically silence.

 What Is The Smoke Alarm Expiry Date?